Homotopical Intersection Theory, III: multi-relative intersection problems: Language

 \subsection{Poincar\'e duality}

-$\xi$ be a finite dimensional vector bundle over $X$. let $S^{\xi}$ be the fiberwise one-point compactification of $\xi$.
+Let $\xi$ be a finite dimensional vector bundle over $X$.
+Let $S^{\xi}$ denote the fiberwise one-point compactification of $\xi$.
 Then $S^{\xi}$ is an object of $\cal R(X)$.
-More generally, if $\xi$ is a virtual bundle, i.e., $\xi +\epsilon^j$ is identified with a finite dimensional vector bundle $\eta$, then we define $S^{\xi}$ is this case to be a fiberwise spectrum over $X$ given by the $j$-fold desuspension of $S^{\eta}$.
+More generally, if $\xi$ is a virtual bundle, i.e., $\xi +\epsilon^j$ is identified with a finite dimensional vector bundle $\eta$ for some $j$, then we define $S^{\xi}$ is this case to be a fiberwise spectrum over $X$ given by the $j$-fold desuspension of $S^{\eta}$.

 Given a fiberwise spectrum $\cal E$ over $X$, set